highlight/highlight/blog-content/make-source-maps-public.md

 Highlight does support private source maps.
 We even publish a [source map uploader](https://www.npmjs.com/package/@highlight-run/sourcemap-uploader) on NPM that will send your private source maps directly to our servers.

-Our source map uploader works fine, but it's tricky for users to implement and is a constant source of bugs.
-Frankly, we struggle to create a universal solution that can't be broken by unique build pipelines.
+Our source map uploader works well, but depending on a team's setup, it can be tricky for users to implement and can become a constant source of bugs due to unique build pipelines and machine types.

 However, if you make your source maps public, you don't have to do any of that work.
 And you automatically get production source maps for your own debugging in Dev Tools.